The need for money transfer services is increasing as more and more people send money abroad.

 Aside from that, Wise also has no minimum transfer amount so you can transfer as much money as you have.
 The app now supports sending money to 71 countries and receiving money from 43 countries.

 Nine years ago, Taavet and Kristo were in a bit of a pickle.
 Life in London, while mostly grand for these Estonian friends, wasn’t without its complications.
 The biggest: foreign exchange.
 Taavet worked for Skype and received his paycheque in Euros.
 Kristo had a mortgage to pay back in their home country.

 Every time they moved money, the banks took an egregious slice off the top.
 Taavet and Kristo were none too pleased that they were losing thousands of dollars every year.
 Then one day, they had a life-changing thought.
 Why not move money between each other’s bank accounts domestically using the interbank rate?

-Despite its popularity, Transferwise does fall short on delivery time.
+Despite its popularity, Wise does fall short on delivery time.
 In some cases, transfers can take a week to process completely.
 Because of this, we don’t recommend using this service if your receiver needs cash ASAP.
-If time is on your side, though, Transferwise is one of the best in the business.
+If time is on your side, though, Wise is one of the best in the business.

 Western Union is one of the first companies to provide international wire transfers.
 You can use Western Union to transfer and receive money from more than 200 countries worldwide.